pingcap/tidb-operator/docs/backup-restore.md

 ### Ad-Hoc full backup

-Ad-hoc backup runs to complete for once.
-This functionality is encapsulated in another helm chart, `charts/tidb-backup`.
+Ad-hoc backup is encapsulated in another helm chart, `charts/tidb-backup`.
 According to the `mode` in `charts/tidb-backup/values.yaml`, this chart can perform either full backup or restore.
 We will cover restore operation in the [restore section](#restore) of this document.

 To create an ad-hoc full backup job, modify the `charts/tidb-backup/values.yaml` file: